 EPSRC ethnicity data: investigating our portfolio through an ethnicity lens

-Building on the UKRI ethnicity data release, we analysed the ethnicity data we hold on our investigators, looking closely at the applications we receive and award rates for research grants and fellowships, as well as exploring participation in our peer review processes.
+Building on the UKRI ethnicity data release, we have analysed the ethnicity data we hold on our investigators, looking closely at the applications we have received and award rates for research grants and fellowships, as well as exploring participation in our peer review processes.

 Our ethnicity data highlights that:

 It is important to include a range of opinions and viewpoints in our decision-making process.
 EPSRC selects most of its reviewers and panel members from the EPSRC Peer Review College.
-However, from our data we can see that ethnic minority representation within the college (15%) is lower than the EPS ethnic minority academic researcher population of 20% (HESA 2019).
-We are taking action to increase the representation of ethnic minority researchers in our Peer Review College to 20%.
+However, from our data we can see that minority ethnic representation within the college (20.2%) is lower than the EPS minority ethnic academic researcher population of 24% (HESA 2023).
+We will continue to take action to increase the representation of minority ethnic researchers in our Peer Review College to be representative of our EPS minority ethnic academic researcher population.

 Find out how to join the EPSRC Peer Review College.